Delano Academy & Delano High KEY INSIGHTS

-Delano Academy emphasizes the full spectrum of learning, including social, physical, and academic development.
+- An emphasis on the full spectrum of learning, including social, physical, and academic development.

 Delano Academy is a coed, non-denominational day school in Vaughan, Ontario, offering Pre-Kindergarten through Grade 12.
 It was founded in 2014 with the mandate of providing a very forward-looking approach to the early and elementary years.
 It is an International Baccalaureate candidate school, currently teaching to the IB curriculum throughout.
 Once it has completed the candidacy period in 2022, Delano will be the only school in the region to offer the full IB continuum.
-The focus is on collaboration, 21st-century literacies, and allowing students to grow into an international, empathetic understanding of the world and their place within it.
+The focus is on collaboration, 21st century literacies, and allowing students to grow into an international, empathetic understanding of the world and their place within it.

-Sandy Palombo is the head of school.
+Ms. Palombo is the head of school.
 From day one, she says that the goal has been to provide “a safe place where faculty and students feel comfortable and empowered.
 Where we can all contribute, all of the stakeholders: the educators, the parents, and the students collectively.
 An environment where people genuinely care and help make amazing things happen.”

 The school started off very small, with fewer than 20 students in its inaugural year.
 The desire was simply to offer something that wasn’t being offered in the city prior.
 Faculty wanted to create something different from other private schools, something more personal and more engaged with the school families.
 “It’s in alignment with a family that is looking for change,” says Palombo.
 “This isn’t a place that you go to just for content and curriculum.”

-There was also a desire to shine a light on student achievement, showcasing their work, what they are capable of doing, and what each of them brings into the learning environment.
+There was also a desire to shine a light on student achievement, showcasing their work, what they are capable of doing, and what each of them bring into the learning environment.
 That remains true, including very literally, as student work is prominently displayed throughout the building.
-When you walk into the main office there are displays of projects that students have completed in their STEAM classes.
+When you walk into the main office, there are displays of projects that students have completed in their STEAM classes.
 There’s a computer that’s been disassembled, reassembled, and turned into an art piece.
 There are designated displays, projects on the go, that effectively transform the space into a learning commons.
 “It’s more than just shelves of books,” says Calarco, “or more than just an area for kids to read.”
 There’s a women’s empowerment area and an area dedicated to Indigenous studies.
 There are themed displays, as for Black History Month, that are then continued through into the classrooms themselves.

 ON THE PHYSICAL ENVIRONMENT